mieweb/docs/content/functions/injury-care/adding-accommodations.md

 When the user is done with the entire encounter and other sections, when this encounter is saved and closed, a Work Status document may also be created (an additional encounter view) and saved as a result of this encounter and accommodations being added.
 The Work Status document can be housed in any chart tab if your practice is set up that way.
 The Work Status document created from this encounter could then be emailed to the employee and/or leader or shared via the portal.
 If there were no work restrictions nor accommodations added to the encounter, the Work Status document will still create and save in the chart but it will have a statement "There are no current restrictions or accommodations."

-## Editing or Deleting an Accommodation while in Encounter
+## Editing or Deleting an Accommodation While in Encounter

 From the list of accommodations, you can use the pencil icon that appears on the specific accommodation listed needing to be edited.
 An accommodation may need to be edited to correct information or may need to end an accommodation early or extend it.
 These icons are available on hover (or left swipe if on a tablet/ipad), or can be set to appear all the time via a system wide setting.
 Again, you must have security permission to edit.